prashantchawla3/dynatrace_terraform/README.md

 ### Management Zone Module
 This module creates a management zone using the provided variables (`zone_name`, `zone_description`, `zone_legacy_id`, `entity_selector`).

-### IAM Module
-This module manages IAM resources and includes a reference to the management zone created by the `management_zone` module.
-The `management_zone_id` variable in the IAM module is set to the ID of the management zone created by the `management_zone` module (`module.management_zone.management_zone_id`).

-By linking the `management_zone_id` from the `management_zone` module to the IAM module, you ensure that the IAM policies and permissions are associated with the specific management zone created.

 # Code Promotion PR Process from Dev to QA to Prod for Terraform Modules